controlers/hashicorp-terraform-provider-aws/docs/contributing/contribution-checklists.md

 This step is only necessary for the first implementation and may have been previously completed.
 If so, move on to the next section.

-More details about this code generation, including fixes for potential error messages in this process, can be found in the [keyvaluetags documentation](../../aws/internal/keyvaluetags/README.md).
+More details about this code generation, including fixes for potential error messages in this process, can be found in the [generate documentation](../../internal/generate/README.md).

 - Open the AWS Go SDK documentation for the service, e.g. for [`service/eks`](https://docs.aws.amazon.com/sdk-for-go/api/service/eks/).
 Note: there can be a delay between the AWS announcement and the updated AWS Go SDK documentation.
 - Determine the "type" of tagging implementation.
 Some services will use a simple map style (`map[string]*string` in Go) while others will have a separate structure shape (`[]service.Tag` struct with `Key` and `Value` fields).

-    - If the type is a map, add the AWS Go SDK service name (e.g. `eks`) to `mapServiceNames` in `aws/internal/keyvaluetags/generators/servicetags/main.go`
-    - Otherwise, if the type is a struct, add the AWS Go SDK service name (e.g. `eks`) to `sliceServiceNames` in `aws/internal/keyvaluetags/generators/servicetags/main.go`.
-If the struct name is not exactly `Tag`, it can be customized via the `ServiceTagType` function.
-If the struct key field is not exactly `Key`, it can be customized via the `ServiceTagTypeKeyField` function.
-If the struct value field is not exactly `Value`, it can be customized via the `ServiceTagTypeValueField` function.
+    - Check to see if the service already has a `generate.go` file (e.g., `internal/service/eks/generate.go`).
+If none exists, follow the example of other `generate.go` files in many other services.
+This is a very simple file, perhaps 3-5 lines long, and must _only_ contain generate directives at the very top of the file and a package declaration (e.g. `package eks`) -- nothing else.
+    - If a `generate.go` file exists, check to see if there is already a `generate/tags/main.go` directive.
+If there is and the type is a map, add a new flag to the existing declaration: `-ServiceTagsMap=yes`.
+If there is and the type is `struct`, add a new flag to the existing declaration: `-ServiceTagsSlice=yes`.
+    - If the `generate.go` does not have a `generate/tags/main.go` directive, or you are creating a new file, add a new generate directive: `//go:generate go run -tags generate ../../generate/tags/main.go`.
+If the type is map, add this flag to the line `-ServiceTagsMap=yes`.
+Otherwise, if the type is `struct`, add the `-ServiceTagsSlice=yes` flag.
+    - When using the `-ServiceTagsSlice=yes` flag, if the `struct` name is not exactly `Tag`, you must include the `-TagType` flag with the name of the `struct` (e.g. `-TagType=S3Tag`).
+If the key and value elements of the `struct` are not exactly `Key` and `Value` respectively, you must include the `-TagTypeKeyElem` and/or `-TagTypeValElem` flags with the correct names.

 - Determine if the service API includes functionality for listing tags (usually a `ListTags` or `ListTagsForResource` API call) or updating tags (usually `TagResource` and `UntagResource` API calls).
 If so, add the AWS Go SDK service client information to `ServiceClientType` (along with the new required import) in `aws/internal/keyvaluetags/service_generation_customizations.go`, e.g. for EKS: